A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Recent Performances

-- In last week's outing against the Dolphins, Brown was targeted five times, totaling 41 yards on two receptions (averaging 20.5 yards per grab).
+- Against the Dolphins last week, Brown was targeted five times and totaled 41 yards on two receptions.

-- Brown has reeled in 13 passes (21 targets) for 186 yards (62.0 per game) and has one touchdown over his last three outings.
+- Brown has 13 receptions (on 21 targets) for 186 yards and one touchdown in his last three games, averaging 62.0 yards per game.

 Brown's Tennessee Teammates